duncanstraiton/electrostatics/README.md

 ##### src
 The src folder is for all c++ source files.
 These should all have the file extension .cpp (so that that make can find them).

+##### test
+Contains a src folder which contains the tests for the program.
+Running make testAll also generates a build and bin directory here, with the test executable in the test/bin directory.

 ### Compiling and Running